theodelrieu/playground/docs/docs/usage/basic.md

 # Basic usage
 {:.no_toc}

+This section demonstrates the library's most common usage.

-This section is for all users.
-It is sufficient for those who need to encode/decode data, with no particular constraints.
+It is sufficient for users wanting to encode and decode data with no particular constraints.

+If this does not suit your needs, check out the [intermediate section](intermediate).

 ## Table of contents
 {:.no_toc .text_delta}